-This item has been agenized for consideration as part of a noticed public hearing.
+This item has been agenized for action.
 The following procedures are recommended with respect to the Commission's consideration of this item:

-- 1) Receive verbal report from staff; - 2) Open the public hearing and invite testimony (mandatory); and - 3) Discuss item and if appropriate close the hearing and consider action on recommendation.
+- 1) Receive verbal report from staff; - 2) Invite comments from any interested audience members (voluntary); and - 3) Discuss the item consider action on the recommendation.